 - Make homemade granola with a mixture of nuts, seeds, and dried fruit, using walnuts

-- Make a pesto sauce using walnuts for pasta or flatbread
+- Make a pesto sauce using walnuts and use with pasta or flatbread

 - Top yogurt with chopped walnuts and fruit

-Walnuts are dense in calories and should be consumed in moderation.
-A 1 ounce serving of walnuts contains about 14 half-walnut pieces.
+A 1-ounce serving of walnuts contains about 14 half-walnut pieces.

 People who are allergic to nuts should not eat walnuts.
 If the person develops a rash or hives or difficulty breathing after eating walnuts, medical attention should be sought.

 Children should not consume pieces of nut, or they should be supervised while doing so, as this can lead to choking.

 Walnuts can be a healthful addition to the diet.
 A diet that is balanced overall and followed alongside an exercise regime is best for health.

 We picked linked items based on the quality of products, and list the pros and cons of each to help you determine which will work best for you.
 We partner with some of the companies that sell these products, which means Healthline UK and our partners may receive a portion of revenues if you make a purchase using a link(s) above.